jals413/Group-4-Challenging-Task/README.md

 After doing all the above mentioned steps , you are good to go :) .
-Enjoy using the bank service at you home without using your hands
+Enjoy using the bank service at you home without using your hands.